Illabo to Stockinbingal: Workers’ Accommodation Facility

 An illustration of a rural area with a residential complex on it, in a field.

-Why the accommodation facility is needed
+Why workers’ accommodation is required

 Key benefits of this location include:

-• Minimised number of near neighbours impacted
+• Minimal number of near neighbours impacted

 • Good connectivity to the wider road network